 Finding Your New Normal

 Friends and family will say it must be nice to be getting back to normal.
 But as any cancer survivor will tell you, things have changed, and so has the definition of "normal".
 Many survivors say they look at life differently: they don't take things for granted, and don't sweat the small stuff.
 A cancer diagnosis changes you as a person, something people around you may not fully understand.
 It may be helpful to join a group of survivors, either formally (in a support group) or informally (gather a few folks you have met along the way).
 Email and the Internet have created a wonderful support for all sorts of concerns, and survivorship is no different.
-Visit the Association of Cancer Online Resources to find an email group that fits your needs or search the Internet for cancer survivor support.
 CancerCare provides support groups and professional counseling over the phone or online.
 Many cancer centers and advocacy organizations offer support groups for survivors to address their specific concerns after therapy.
-A “buddy” program can match you with someone who’s been in your shoes and can be a listening ear and support person – or you can become a buddy to someone else.
+A "buddy" program can match you with someone who’s been in your shoes and can be a listening ear and support person – or you can become a buddy to someone else.
 No one understands this time better than someone who has been there, and this support can be very valuable.
 Buddy programs are offered by Imerman Angels, Cancer Hope Network, and many other disease-specific advocacy groups.

 Cancer survivors face daunting tasks: finding meaning in illness, restoring a sense of identity and purpose, and coping with uncertainty.
 How one begins to meet these challenges is unique to each survivor.
 For some, recovery from the trauma of cancer and its treatment can be made more difficult by the late medical complications of treatment, which can affect quality of life.
 Remind yourself of the strength you demonstrated in having met the challenges of cancer treatment.
 Setting new goals and turning to spirituality are possible strategies for coping.
 Using artistic expression such as painting and writing can be helpful tools to work through your emotions.
 When emotions become too overwhelming, it may be helpful to seek a referral to a mental health professional.
 Signs of persistent depression and anxiety interfering with sleep and daytime function, hopelessness, and suicidal thinking are indicators that professional help is needed.
-Ask your oncologist to recommend a psychological professional, or visit the American Psychosocial Oncology Society (or toll-free 866-276-7443) to find a mental health professional familiar with cancer-related distress in your area.
+Ask your care team to recommend a psychological professional who has training is psychosocial oncology or oncology social work.

 Completing treatment can also present other challenges.
 Your family or employer may expect things to pick up where they left off.
 Resuming your previous activities may not be as easy as it sounds.
 Many survivors suffer from fatigue or limited energy for months, or even years, after therapy.
 The time it takes to get over this fatigue varies greatly depending on the treatment received, the type of cancer, how fatigue affected you during treatment, and how well you can balance the demands on your time.
 Some people describe their energy as a bowl of candy.
 You start the morning with a full bowl, and every task takes one or two candies.
 You will need to continue to balance and prioritize your time and energy.
 Save a few candies for when you have something special to do in the evening.
 You will find that your bowl of candy will continue to get bigger every day.
 Using this metaphor will help you mentally manage your time and energy.